 Welcome to the Homer Bookstore, the oldest independent bookstore on the Kenai Peninsula, and is very likely the longest running general bookstore in Alaskan history.

-For Curbside Delivery.
-Call 235-7496 if you have questions, or want to pick up a book.
+Call 235-7496 if you have questions, or want to purchase a book by phone.

 Online Homer Bookstore Shopping!